wagtail/wagtail/docs/contributing/developing.md

 We aim for Wagtail to work in those environments.
 Our development standards ensure that the site is usable on other browsers **and will work on future browsers**.

-IE 11 support has been officially dropped in 2.15 as it is gradually falling out of use.
-Features already known not to work include:

--   Rich text copy-paste in the rich text editor.
--   Sticky toolbar in the rich text editor.
--   Focus outline styles in the main menu & explorer menu.
--   Keyboard access to the actions in page listing tables.

 **Unsupported browsers / devices include:**

 | Browser       | Device/OS | Version(s) |